awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 ## Creating an environment with code<a name="create-environment-code"></a>

 To use code to create an EC2 environment in AWS Cloud9, call the AWS Cloud9 create EC2 environment operation, as follows\.

-**Important**
-Currently, only environments connected to Amazon Linux can be created with code\.
-You can't use code to create an Amazon Linux 2\-based or an Ubuntu Server\-based EC2 environment\. \(Creating an environment with code refers to using the AWS CLI, AWS CloudFormation, the AWS SDKs, the AWS Tools for PowerShell, or the AWS Cloud9 API\.\)
-We're planning code\-creation support for Amazon Linux 2 and are evaluating support for Ubuntu Server\.
-In the meantime, for EC2 environments backed by Amazon Linux 2 or Ubuntu Server, use the [console option](#create-environment-console)\.

 ****